klogging/klogging.io/docs/java/spring-boot.md

 ```

 Spring uses [SLF4J](https://www.slf4j.org/) for sending logs and
-bundles [Logback](http://logback.qos.ch/) as the default binding.
+bundles [Logback](http://logback.qos.ch/) as the default provider.
 The `exclude` functions shown here
 are needed to exclude Logback from Spring.

 :::note